ByteWhiz/ByteWhiz/README.md

 </div>

-- I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- I’m working to frontend and backend for building web applications.

 - Exploring Technical Content Writing.

-- In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- In my free time, I solve problems on GeeksforGeeks/leetCode and read tech articles.

 - I am a Full Stack Developer from Israel.
 <div>